 I think back to the early 1980s, when Europe provided British artists and musicians with an alternative well of inspiration.
 Punk was dead.
-The Mod Revival runnings its commercial course.
-Meanwhile, the tone, rhythms and taste of continental Europe seemed lighter and more sophisticated than the blunt pronouncements coming from America.
+The mod revival was running its commercial course.
+Meanwhile, the tone, rhythms and taste of continental Europe seemed lighter and more sophisticated than the brash and big-haired pronouncements coming from America.
 Consider the context.
 President Reagan's relationship with Margaret Thatcher emboldened her drive to slash and burn the welfare state.
 Meanwhile, Europeans were debating its expansion.

 Today, I am reminded how important European music, film, politics and fashion helped to shape the soundtrack of life in dreary Thatcher’s Britain.
 With exit from the European Union, will continental Europe fade as a source of inspiration?
 I hope not.
 British (and increasingly English) nationalism’s rise relies upon this idea that the British must regain control over their lives.
 European impositions on the UK are the source of the current unhappiness.
 Or that is how the narrative goes.
 And yet, how liberating will this nativism be?